rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 [Unification in the Chalk project]: http://smallcultfollowing.com/babysteps/blog/2017/03/25/unification-in-chalk-part-1/

-All told, the inference context stores four kinds of inference variables (as of <!-- date: 2018-01 --> January 2018):
+All told, the inference context stores five kinds of inference variables (as of <!-- date: 2021-06 --> June 2021):

 - Type variables, which come in three varieties:
   - General type variables (the most common).
 These can be unified with any